InfinitumForm/wptransliterator/readme.txt

 * Added support for multilingual content and automatic language detection

 == Upgrade Notice ==

+= 2.3.8 =
+* Fixed critical issue with Polylang integration where non-Cyrillic languages (e.g., DE, EN) were incorrectly transliterated to Cyrillic on first visit.
+* Added robust detection logic with safe fallback to Latin for unresolved or unknown locales.
+* Improved `is_cyrillic_locale()` to include lazy caching and reliable Polylang language detection through `pll_language_defined` and `wp` hooks.
+* Added safety-net inside transliteration process to prevent accidental `lat_to_cyr` mode when language is not confirmed as Cyrillic.
+* Restricted Polylang “first-visit” language list strictly to Cyrillic-script languages.
+* Ensured consistent behavior in phantom mode and early-page rendering phases.

 = 2.3.7 =
 * Added Croatian Cyrillic alphabet support